rayyventura/filmhub_music/README.md

 ## Features

-`Search for songs by album name or singer`
+`Search for albums by album name or singer`

 ## Installation 🛠️
 ### Make sure you have the following tools installed before you begin: